White Paper on Light Sterile Neutrino Searches and Related Phenomenology: Broader Experimental Landscape

-composed of both the spectrum corresponding to the effective light neutrino mass $m_\nu^2$ and a spectrum associated with $m_4$.
-The maximal energy of the spectrum is $E_0 - m_n$, with the largest neutrino mass resulting in the lowest endpoint energy.
-The amplitudes of the two decay branches are given by $\cos^2\Theta_s$ and $\sin^2\Theta_s$, respectively, where $\Theta_s$ is the active-to-sterile mixing angle.
+composed of both the spectrum corresponding to the traditional electron-weighted neutrino mass $m_\beta$ (from the three active neutrinos) and a spectrum associated with $m_4$.
+The maximal energy of each spectrum contribution is $E_0 - m_i$, with the largest neutrino mass resulting in the lowest endpoint energy.
+The amplitudes of the two decay branches are given by $\cos^2\theta_s$ and $\sin^2\theta_s$, respectively, where $\theta_s$ is the active-to-sterile mixing angle.
 The resulting signature of a sterile neutrino is thus a kink-like distortion of the measured spectrum at an energy of $E_0 - m_4$.

+Spectral measurements across a broad energy range therefore enable searches for kink features and thus sterile neutrinos.
+Although not an L/E oscillation signature, detection would be an unambiguous detection of sterile neutrinos subject to drastically different systematics.
+As a complementary probe, these searches exclusively probe the sterile neutrino hypothesis, and not other physics explanations of the existing anomalies.
 For eV-scale sterile neutrinos, this signature naturally appears in the region of interest for direct neutrino mass measurements studying the beta endpoint.